Skip to main content

 Windmill uses Slack to trigger scripts and flows by establishing Slackbots and creating specific commands.
 By connecting Slack with Windmill, parsing incoming Slack commands, and leveraging Windmill workflows, operational teams can trigger complex automations directly from Slack.

-A particular use case for schedules are Trigger Scripts.
+A particular use case for schedules are Trigger scripts.

 Trigger scripts are used in Flows and are designed to pull data from an external source and return all of the new items since the last run, without resorting to external webhooks.
-A trigger script is intended to be used with schedules and states (rich objects in JSON, persistent from one run to another) in order to compare the execution to the previous one and process each new item in a for loop.
+A trigger script is intended to be used as scheduled poll with schedules and states (rich objects in JSON, persistent from one run to another) in order to compare the execution to the previous one and process each new item in a for loop.
 If there are no new items, the flow will be skipped.

 You could set your script in a flow after a Trigger script to have it run only when new data is available.